 M.S. degree programs require 35 hours: a minimum of 29 hours of coursework, 3 hours of AAEC 7000 (Research), and 3 hours of AAEC 7300 (Thesis).
 Although a student will register for more than three hours of research, only three hours may be used to meet degree requirements.
 Students must register for 3 hours of AAEC 7300 the semester they graduate.
-Each graduate student pursuing an M.S. degree must have an approved advisory committee consisting of a major professor from within the department with graduate faculty status as chair, and two or more additional members, at least one of whom must have graduate faculty status.
-One of the additional members must also be a member of the department faculty.
+All students who receive a departmental assistantship must be registered for 18 total credit hours every semester in which they are funded.
+Generally, this consists of classes and 2 to 6 research credit hours (AAEC 7000 and/or AAEC 7300).
+Each graduate student pursuing an M.S. degree must have an approved advisory committee consisting of a major professor from the department with graduate faculty status as chair, and two or more additional members, at least one of whom must have graduate faculty status.
+At least one of the additional members must also be a member of the department faculty.